waddyhirshy/Dice/README.md

 Dice
 ====

 In this assignment we'll practice using OOP (Object Oriented Programming) techniques.
-We'll create a `class` to model what a single dice has and does, and then we will create at least 9 *instances* of that class arranged in a grid shape. (_Note: I use the term "Dice" as both singular and plural_)
+We'll create a `class` to model what a single die has and does, and then we will create at least 9 *instances* of that class arranged in a grid shape.

 Your program must also display the total of all the dice and draw the dice with dots or similar marks.

 You may find the slides of [APCS-04-LowellDice.pptx]() presentation helpful, as well as the [Nested Loops](https://docs.google.com/document/d/1kzbAIebvhj0euZFYFa1WSLWWy_2cWwrq_sL0Ae4CaAw/edit?usp=sharing) and the [Math.random](https://drive.google.com/file/d/0Bz2ZkT6qWPYTSU84X3FSOGYwdFU/view?usp=sharing) worksheets.

-Start by forking [this repository](https://github.com/WoodstockAPJava/Dice).
-You will see two files: `Dice.java` and `DiceRoller.java`.
+Start by forking this repository.
+You will see two files: `Die.java` and `DiceRoller.java`.

-1. First put the basics in the `Dice` class.
+1. First put the basics in the `Die` class.
 For now you should:
-  - create instance variables for the dice's x and y coordinates, the size (pixel length of one side of the square), the color, and the value
+  - create instance variables for the die's x and y coordinates, the size (pixel length of one side of the square), the color, and the value
-  - add code to the constructor which sets the x and y coordinates as provided in the arguments, sets the size and color to values of your choosing, and sets the value to 1 (yes, for now it's a cheat dice and will always roll 1)
+  - add code to the constructor which sets the x and y coordinates as provided in the arguments, sets the size and color to values of your choosing, and sets the value to 1 (yes, for now it's a cheat die and will always roll 1)
-  - add code to the `draw` method, to simply draws the squace face of the dice (don't worry about the dots for now -- those will come later)
-2. Now write two lines in the drawing section of the DiceRoller class which will create one Dice and .
-You will need to complete the `show()` function that displays the die to the screen.
-Notice that the constructor takes arguments.
-We'll use those arguments to position the individual die cubes.
-Don't worry about the dots at first, just get the shape of the dice on the screen for now.
-Once you like the shape of your die, go back to `show()` and add some `if`s to check how many dots you need to put on the die.
-Start by "forcing" the die to always roll a one.
-Check to see that you can get one dot where it is suppose to be, and move on to two, and so on.
-If you are clever, you can combine some of the ifs and avoid duplicate code.
+2. Now write two lines in the drawing section of the DiceRoller class.
+The first line will create one new Die and the second line will draw it.
+The `Die`'s `draw` method is empty right now, so nothing will be drawn.
+Add code to the `draw` method of the `Die` class, to simply draw the squace face of the die.
+Don't worry about the dots for now, just get the shape of the die on the screen.
+4. Once you like the shape of your die, add one dot to it.
+Right now your die always has a `value` of 1, so check to see that you can get that one dot where it is supposed to be, by adding some small amount to the x and y coordinates of the `Die`.
+5. Adapt the constructor so it randomly chooses a value (1-6) every time a new Die is created.
+Add some `if`s to the `draw` method to draw the correct number of dots on the face of the Die.
+If you are clever, you can combine some of the `if`s and avoid duplicate code.
-3. Now, use nested loops to display at least nine instances of the `Die` class.
+6. Now in the drawing section of the `DiceRoller` class, use nested loops to create and draw at least nine instances of the `Die` class.
 This is the power of OOP.
 It's not that much more work to make 1000 dice as it is to make one.
 Make sure the dots are on the dice.
-Your `show()` function will need to position the dots by adding some small amount to the x and y coordinates of the `rect()` of the `Die`
-4. Finally, add code to the `draw()` function so that your program displays the total for the roll to the screen.
+7. Finally, add code to the drawing section of `DiceRoller` so that your program displays the total for the roll to the screen.
+(How will the DiceRoller class know what the value of each `Die` is?)

+Notice the `DiceRoller` class includes mouse and key listeners to redraw when you click or press `space`.

 Have fun and be creative.
 Your dice program doesn't have to look or work like any other.

 Optional Extras
 ---------------

-For a challenge, you might see how many legible dice you can fit on the screen.
-You can also keep track of the rolls.
-You could display the average roll, or maybe a graph that shows how often each of the numbers from 2 to 12 have come up.
+For a challenge, you might see how many legible dice you can fit in a 500x500 window.
+You can also keep track of all the rolls in each redraw and display an average roll, or maybe a graph that shows how often each of the numbers has come up.
 This is useful in some dice games like Settlers of Catan.
-Check the links below for examples of other students work
+Check the links below for examples of other students work.

 Samples of Student Work
 -----------------------